Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 | `card.expiration_year`  | *number* | false    |
 | `card.cvc`              | *string* | true     |

 As you can see, only the primitive typed request parameters are defined.
-You could even omit them completely and they would still be forwarded to the Reactor, but no validation would be applied.
+You could even omit them completely and they would still be forwarded to the Reactor and no validation would be applied.

 ## Reactor Formula Code